-Are they?
+Are iPhone Users Not Price Sensitive?
 Before I give my answer, think about this yourself.
 How would you answer it?
 There is an important lesson here.

 OK, my answer is … “it depends”.
 It depends on the product category.